Project Type

 Doubled login success rate compared to the password model.

-Reduction in login recovery emails.
+Reduction in login recovery requests.

 Lessons Learned